andreasschmidtjensen/scbw-mas/README.md

 ### Current status

+- Most units can be controlled by the MAS.
-- Only a subset of the Terran units have been implemented.
+- Only a subset of the Terran units have had implemented special abilities:
-	- SCV
-	- Marine
+	- Marine (Stimpacks)
-	- Command Center
-	- Barracks
-- No other races are available yet.

 ### Project overview
 The project contains the following folders:

 * **EISBW:** The EIS implementation of BWAPI.
-* **examples:** A collection of examples for different multi-agent systems.
+* **examples:** A collection of examples for different multi-agent systems (currently Jason and GOAL).
 * **libs:** Jar-files required for building the interface and running the various examples.